mmmare/anki-japanese-app/csv-to-anki-app/README.md

 A modern web application for creating enriched Anki flashcard decks from Japanese vocabulary.
 Features a responsive React frontend with Chakra UI and a powerful FastAPI backend with automatic enrichment capabilities.

+🚀 **Now with automated CI/CD deployment!** Every code update is automatically tested and deployed.

 ## Features

 - **CSV to Anki Conversion**: Easily upload CSV files with Japanese vocabulary and convert them to Anki decks